RURAJAVEL/foodordermanagement/README.md

 Our platform is providing next entire week menu on sunday itself and ordering system is highly associated with employer.
 Technology used : .net , asp web pages , MSSQL , html for mailing system and demo payment gateway is include

-Reference for landing page is provide below
+Reference for landing page is provide in below URL